 In heroin rehab, a dual diagnosis may complicate matters.
 But a reputable residential treatment program in Massachusetts or elsewhere can provide safe and integrated treatment.

 To begin with, you will undergo detox.
-Detox flushes toxins out of your body and weans you off drugs.
+Heroin detox treatment flushes toxins out of your body and weans you off drugs.
 Your doctor will consider factors that are unique to you to prescribe the right meds and supplements for you.
 This makes withdrawal symptoms much easier to bear.

 If you’re not in a supervised medical setting, detox can be dangerous.
 And the odds that you will relapse are much higher.